cmcWebCode40/ai-speech-text/README.md

 ```
 yarn ios
 ```

 for runinng the project in ios simulator

+> **Please note Android native module not implemented**

 ```
 yarn android
 ```

 for runinng the project in an android emulator

 ### Distribution

-This project uses expo application service (EAS) for creating builds and submissions so ensure you have the eas-cli installed globally on your machine see link for[guide here](https://docs.expo.dev/eas/)
+This project uses expo application service (EAS) for creating builds and submissions so ensure you have the eas-cli installed globally on your machine see link for [guide here](https://docs.expo.dev/eas/)

 #### EAS Staging profile

+in-order to test for internal distribution on your ios follow the instructions of this  [Link](https://expo.dev/register-device/b293a506-708a-498e-9349-585760363a01) to register your device .

 - Create Builds

 ```
 yarn build:staging:ios
 ```

 ```
 yarn build:staging:android
 ```